 New data spaces may have different implementations and standards, which can lead to the creation of new data silos.
 Therefore, a strong push for convergence is needed to enable interoperability, data continuity, and common governance models that support data sovereignty for all data spaces.
-The IDSA Rulebook8 provides an overview on the functional requirements of a data space, the fundamental structure and introduces the mandatory and optional functionalities of a data space.
+The IDSA Rulebook9 provides an overview on the functional requirements of a data space, the fundamental structure and introduces the mandatory and optional functionalities of a data space.

 The International Data Spaces Association's (IDSA) core role is developing and maintaining a reference architecture for data sharing and exchange that prioritizes data sovereignty in data-driven business ecosystems.
-The IDSA has created a global standard and a reference architecture model (RAM)9 that facilitates secure and self-determined data sharing between trusted parties across various ecosystems.
+The IDSA has created a global standard and a reference architecture model (RAM)10 that facilitates secure and self-determined data sharing between trusted parties across various ecosystems.

 Certified users gain access to the data ecosystem and attach usage restriction policies to their data before making it available to other users.
-The IDS Connector is a central component of the IDS standard and enables data exchange services as described in the IDS-RAM section https://docs.internationaldataspaces.org/ids-ram-4/introduction/1 1 goals of the international data spaces
+The IDS Connector is a central component of the IDS standard and enables data exchange services as described in the IDS-RAM section 3.5.211 (see also figure below).
+It uses container technology to ensure "trusted execution", which means that the data within the container is always protected from unauthorized access and manipulation.
+As interoperability is crucial for data connectors in data spaces, the implementation of the Dataspace Protocol12 is mandatory for data connectors and will be subject to IDS Certification, once the Version 1.0 of the Dataspace Protocol is available.

-8 https://docs.internationaldataspaces.org/idsa-rulebook
+9 https://docs.internationaldataspaces.org/idsa-rulebook